Bootstrapping periodic quantum systems: Analytic analysis of self-consistency conditions

 As \eqref{recpi} shares some similarities with \eqref{a0rela}, it also natural to use the $a=\pi$ solutions as boundary conditions for the differential equations in $a$, which is discussed in Sec. \ref{M2}.

-\subsection{Differential equations for $\braket{e^{inx} e^{iap}}$ in $a$}
+\subsection{Differential equations for $\langle{e^{inx} e^{iap}}\rangle$ in $a$}

 Above, we derived the recursion relation for $f_{n,a}$ in $n$ at various $a$.
 Let us also deduce the differential equations that control the $a$ dependence.
-According to \eqref{diff-eq}, the first-order differential equations for $\braket{e^{inx} e^{iap}}$ are
+According to \eqref{diff-eq}, the first-order differential equations for $\langle{e^{inx} e^{iap}}\rangle$ are

 which are linear equations because we can express $f_{n,a,1}$ in terms of a linear combination of $f_{n,a}$ using the recursion relations in Sec. \ref{Rec}.
-For example, we can use \eqref{rela1} to express the right hand side of \eqref{df} in terms of $(f_{n-1,a}, f_{n,a}, f_{n+1,a})$
+For example, we can use \eqref{rela1} to express the right-hand side of \eqref{df} in terms of $(f_{n-1,a}, f_{n,a}, f_{n+1,a})$

 which is valid for $n\neq 0$.
 As our goal is to determine the relation between $f_{0,0}$ and $f_{0,2\pi}$, we can restrict to the non-negative cases, i.e., $n\geq 0$.
-Then the negative $n$ sector and the independent parameter $f_{-3,a}$ in \eqref{seta} are irrelevant to our discussion.
+Then the negative $n$ sector is irrelevant to our discussion, so we do not consider the independent parameter $f_{-3,a}$ in \eqref{seta}.
 We choose the set of independent expectation values as